 Sure, that’s why I’ve spent the last 45 minutes getting bumped around on your automated system.

 Somehow, the ordeal with Verizon made me snap.
-After I had secured an extension on my phone service, I launched into an angry prayer in which I informed God that I wasn’t praying for my health.
-I was in fact addressing the Creator of the universe, who is sovereign and can give me a job immediately if he wishes, or fill my bank account with a flick of his finger, for that matter.
+After I had secured an extension on my phone service, I launched into an angry prayer in which I informed God that I wasn’t praying because I like the sound of my own voice: I was addressing the Creator of the universe, who is sovereign and can give me a job immediately if he wishes, or fill my bank account with a flick of his finger, for that matter.
 But I hadn’t asked him for any miraculous intervention.
 And notwithstanding the economy, there was no reasonable explanation for my extended unemployment.
 I had vigorously pursued employment through many avenues.
 I have an education, a strong resume, excellent communication skills and a winning attitude.

 But it was a lot more than the job.
 I was beginning to question the purpose of my existence.
-I felt as though I had nothing, that the modest blessings and possessions I had were consolation prizes for people who had screwed up royally and wasted too many years.
+Perhaps the modest blessings and possessions I had were consolation prizes for people like me who had screwed up royally and wasted too many years.
 I was keenly aware of my defects and shortcomings.
 I was like Mother Teresa’s moral counterpart, and yet I had the unmitigated gall to call myself a Christian.
-My heart was sick with hope deferred, and it occurred to me that endless deferments eventually amount to a denial.
-The feeling of hopelessness that had come over me became so pronounced that I could hardly muster the energy to discharge my basic obligations.
+I felt so hopeless that it was difficult to muster the energy to discharge my basic obligations.
 I wasn’t giving up, but I wasn’t moving forward either.
 I was standing in one place, leaning into the wind.

 I related all this to Bill in much more graphic terms as we ate desserts at Shari’s.
 I think I put a lot on him, because when I had finished, it took him a minute or two to collect his thoughts.
-I could see him struggling to find words.
-When he did speak, he started half a dozen sentences without finishing them.
+He struggled to find words and started half a dozen sentences without finishing them.

 As he at last began speaking, I winced for a moment, thinking he might issue a few summer-camp cliches about faith.
 But he didn’t.
 What he said was straightforward, unvarnished and penetrating: “Tell God, ‘Let your will be done.'”

-The advice was a bit annoying, since it resolved none of the hardships I was facing, and instead of soothing my pain, it actually seemed to minimize the legitimacy of what I was feeling.
+The advice was a bit annoying, since it resolved none of the hardships I was facing, and instead of soothing my pain, it actually seemed to minimize my challenges.
 But it had the immediate benefit of simplifying my life.
 Instead of dealing with 4500 problems (most of which I had no control over), I could just pray that one prayer.

 So I did.
 It was a refreshing time over the next few days as I prayed simple prayers for other people and that one very simple prayer for myself.
 I discovered that I was beginning to feel great relief.
 Furthermore, as much as it initially felt like “lip service” to pray for God to have his way, I found that my insides were starting to get aligned with the spirit of surrender in the simple prayer.